-Currently, the CIW is leading the Campaign for fair Food, which encourages corporations to sign on to the Fair Food Agreement that would increase pay for tomato pickers to a penny more per pound and put into piace a code of conduct that the workers can enforce.
-Ten major corporations have signed on to the agreement, as well as the Florida Tomato Growers Exchange, covering over 90 percent of the tomato farmanders in Florida.
-Margle sees the agreement making a real impact in the lives of the farmworkers.
-"Now workers have the right to speak up and use their voices about abuses on the job without fear of being find or retirbulout.
+Currently, the CIW is leading the Campaign for Fair Food, which encourages corporations to sign on to the Fair Food Agreement that would increase pay for tomato pickers to a penny more per pound and put into place a code of conduct that the workers can enforce.
+Ten major corporations have signed on to the agreement, as well as the Florida Tomato Growers Exchange, covering over 90 percent of the tomato farmworkers in Florida.
+Matye sees the agreement making a real impact in the lives of the farmworkers.
+"Now workers have the right to speak up and use their voices about abuses on the job without fear of being fired or retribution.
 This is a very important change for us."